resources / blog /

 • Pricing that undercuts built-in options like Shopify’s own shipping insurance

-👉 Example: A mid-sized electronics brand plugged in warranty offers and hit a 30% attach rate in their first 90 days, adding incremental revenue without extra ad spend.
+Example: A mid-sized electronics brand plugged in warranty offers and hit about 30% attach rate in their first 90 days, adding incremental revenue without extra ad spend.

 Metrics to watch: